 The thyroid is a soft bow-shaped gland which sits in the front of the neck, just below the Adam’s apple.
 Learn more about what they do and medical conditions related to them.

 A thyroidectomy is the removal of all or part of the thyroid gland.
 It may be used to treat thyroid cancer or an enlarged or overactive thyroid.

-Hypothyroidism occurs when the thyroid gland does not make enough thyroid hormone.
-Learn about the common symptoms, how to get diagnosed, and treatment options.
+Hypothyroidism (underactive thyroid) is when thyroid gland doesn't make enough thyroid hormone.
+See symptoms, diagnosis and treatment options here.

 Hashimoto's disease can cause your body to produce too little thyroid hormone.
 Find out more about its causes, symptoms and treatment.

 Total thyroidectomy (for thyrotoxicosis)

 The thyroid is a gland in your neck that produces a hormone called thyroxine, which regulates your body's metabolism.
 The thyroid can become overactive, causing weight loss, sweatiness and eye problems.